How to Build a Unique Landing Page in 2026 (Without Looking AI-Generated)

 .features { padding: 88px 0 72px; }

-.cta { padding: 64px 0 80px; }Every section has different top and bottom padding.
-The values are not random.
-They create a rhythm: the hero breathes the most, the CTA section is tighter for urgency.
-The numbers 148, 96, 88, 72, 80 are intentional.
-They are not all multiples of 4 (148 is 4 * 37, but 88 is 8 * 11 -- the point is variety, not strict adherence to one system).
+.cta { padding: 64px 0 80px; }Every section gets different top and bottom padding, and the values create a rhythm: the hero breathes most, the CTA tightens for urgency.
+They are not random.
+148, 96, 88, 72, 80 are chosen for variety, not strict adherence to one system.
+The point is not to ban the 4px grid, it is to stop a linter pattern-matching your spacing as machine-generated.

 Step 6: Rethink Section Order

-The hero-features-testimonials-pricing-CTA order is the AI default.
-Break it:
+The hero-features-testimonials-pricing-CTA sequence is the AI default.
+Reorder it:

 1. Hero: statement + inline demo (no gradient)